 On the buyer’s side, it was that the agent was sending them listings that didn’t match what they had requested.
 For sellers, it was agents who didn’t respond in a timely manner and didn’t explain the process so the seller felt lost and unsure.

 Experienced agents know that listening is a skill — something that gets developed with patience and work.
 Here’s some ABCS you can use to get your listening skills on the right track:

 - Clarify by repeating

 Being present is tougher and tougher as we all have to juggle more hats.
-But when the client is sharing their thoughts with you, you need to realize that this transaction is the biggest thing they’ll do for many, many years.
+But when the client shares their thoughts with you, you need to remember that while this is a normal occurrence for you, this transaction is the biggest thing they’ll have for many, many years.
 So go ahead and put the phone away, take a deep breath and become present.

 Clarify by repeating is a powerful practice.
 After you’ve asked your questions and ensured you’re not distracted, summarize and repeat the client’s feelings and goals back to them.
 It will help ensure that not only did you listen, but the client was able to get the message they wanted across.

 Solicit feedback.
 Don’t assume that the listening is ever done.
 Continue to ask the client if they’re getting the listings they want, if they’re getting the guidance they need, and the value they were looking for from your service.